 1) Manual or automatic?

 This depends on which type of driving test you did; if you opted for an automatic-only test, then obviously you will be limited to automatic cars.
 However, with the manual test, you will have the option.
-As enticing as the thought of driving a car without having to operate gears is, it is better to opt for a manual as your first car; it will enable you to fully get used to operating gears and will give you more control over your car during your first few years of driving.
+As enticing as the thought of driving a car without having to operate gears is, it is better to opt for a manual as your first car; it will enable you to fully get used to operating gears and will give you more control throughout your first few years of driving.
 Generally, manual cars are also cheaper to buy.
-Of course, nothing is stopping you from buying an automatic car if you want to!
+Of course, nothing is stopping you from buying an automatic if you want to!

 2) What will the car be used for?